RibbonDiff — User Guide

 If a file opens with unreadable characters (mojibake), it was likely decoded with the wrong encoding.

-Wrap / Swap / Clear disappeared
+Wrap / Whitespace / Swap / Clear disappeared

 The top toolbar row may be hidden.